jerry81/codeingame/AI/G06-ice-and-fire/notes.md

   - level 2 units should find enemy level 1 units mostly
   - level 3 units should kill enemy units and never walk to a square adjacent to a level 3 enemy unit

 # wood 2 to wood 1

 - can build mines
 - built only on mines
   - provided by a seperate loop (not on the map)
-  - rule update: mines built on if owned and not occupied!
-    - build if owned (done)
-    - move unit away if on friendly mine that hasn't been built
-- new action: BUILD MINE x y
-- build mines whenever friendly unit is on mine (done)
 - destroy enemy mines